gbdevw/spring-soap-ws-hellow/README.md

-##  Simple "Hello" SOAP webservice cloud native app. with Spring Boot and Apache CXF
+## "Hello" SOAP webservice cloud native app. with Spring Boot and Apache CXF

 This example shows a SOAP webservice application built with Spring Boot and Apache CXF.
 The application is designed to be compliant with the 12-factor app. methodology and be easy to build, configure and deploy on various environments.